This first appeared in The Havok Journal on June 8, 2020.

 Unfortunately, Kaepernick and his surrogates haven’t made the case that this isn’t a protest against the flag and for which it stands.
 Believe I’m mistaken?
 2016 Kaep’s own words: “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.”
 To borrow a retro tagline from Nike, the company that pays Kaepernick millions in endorsement monies – “Image is everything.”
 My great-great-great father served in the Union Army at Gettysburg – part of the legion of men who fought and died to right historical wrongs.
 Yes, Colin, image is everything.

 But there exists a time and place for nearly everything.
-And as a member of American armed forces or law enforcement, you have every right to have your voice heard while not in uniform.
+And as a member of the American armed forces or law enforcement, you have every right to have your voice heard while not in uniform.
 Guidelines and regulations exist related to political activities for government employees and there shall be no infringement on one’s constitutionally-protected right to protest or vigorously advocate for a cause – when NOT in uniform.
 And as long as said conduct cannot be misconstrued as the official position of the U.S. government.

-There do occur moments of appropriate, apolitical, non-partisan conduct that highlights empathy and consideration.
-Take for instance the touching moment when Minneapolis Police Chief Medaria Arradondo, connected with George Floyd’s brother, live on air, and apologized to the family.
+There do occur moments of appropriate, apolitical, non-partisan conduct that highlight empathy and consideration.
+Take for instance the touching moment when Minneapolis Police Chief Medaria Arradondo, connected with George Floyd’s brother, live on air and apologized to the family.
 Arradondo, attired in his department’s uniform, doffed his cap.
 This wasn’t a form of political speech or protest.
 It was a human connection.
 It was moving.
 It was righteous.
 But no matter how conciliatory the intentions of cops and soldiers who take a knee in front of crowds that demand it, this is the wrong gesture.
 Officers adding a raised, clenched fist are seemingly unaware of the “Black Power” salute it signifies, and the assassinated cops attached to it.
 During a number of protests, it is demanded that cops bend the knee.
 What is the alternative?
 Fail to do so at your city’s peril?

-I learned long ago as member of the FBI’s elite Hostage Rescue Team (HRT), that there is no negotiating with terrorists or hostage-takers.
+I learned long ago as a member of the FBI’s elite Hostage Rescue Team (HRT), that there is no negotiating with terrorists or hostage-takers.
 And there is no negotiating with a woke Social Justice Warrior (SJW).
-No matter how conciliatory or altruistic your intentions, you can be Drew Brees — who dared to suggest his family’s U.S. Military lineage informed his opposition to disrespecting the flag by kneeling — and was compelled to issue a second mea culpa, after the first heartfelt apology failed to meet SJW muster.
+No matter how conciliatory or altruistic your intentions, you can be Drew Brees — who dared to suggest his family’s U.S. Military lineage informed his opposition to disrespecting the flag by kneeling — and was compelled to issue a second mea culpa after the first heartfelt apology failed to meet SJW muster.
 Or, you can be progressive Minneapolis Mayor Jacob Frey, humiliated, forced to grovel in front of an angry, woke mob, merely because he refused to pander to the “defund the police” lunatics.

 Forewarned is forearmed.